flyx/nix-flakes-go-plugins/part3.md

 What we did until now assumed that the target system has Nix with Flake support available.
 This will not always be the case.
-In order for our Flake-based plugin management to be viable as a general solution, it must also be able to serve Nix-less environments.
+In order for our Flake-based plugin management to be viable as a general solution, it must also be able to target Nix-less environments.
 Therefore, we will now explore how to compile our application for deployment in a Nix-less environment.

-The most important target platform will be Windows, which is not supported by Nix as host system.
+The most critical target platform is Windows, since it is not supported by Nix as host system.
-It [is possible][1] to run NixOS directly on WSL, though you can also run Nix in any other Linux distribution running under WSL.
+Our goal will be to produce a native Windows binary.
-This way, you can actually build your code on Windows for Windows, even though we will employ cross-compilation.
+Since it [is possible][1] to run NixOS on WSL, Windows folks will be able to build the application on Windows for Windows, with the fine print of doing it via cross-compilation on WSL.

 A second target platform we will discuss is the Raspberry Pi 4.
 While this is not wholly unsupported by Nix, the support is beta-grade at best.
-More importantly, the Pi is simply not a very fast machine, so we might want to cross-compile for it even if we could compile natively simply to achieve faster build times.
+Also, the Pi is simply not a very fast machine, so we might want to cross-compile for it even if we could compile natively simply to achieve faster build times.

 The third target platform will be [OCI][2].
 Like it or not, containers are widely employed and Go is a common language for writing web services that are deployed via container.